johnpiapian/Bookstore/README.md

 # Bookstore
-The project is intended to be a website that displays a list of books that the user added.
+The project is intended to be a website that displays a list of books that the user have saved.

 ## Feature list
 ### API endpoints: